lily-mara/lily-mara.github.io/content/posts/2023-qcon-nyc/index.md

 ---
-title: "How to Build a Reliable Kafka Data Processing Pipeline, Focusing on Contention, Uptime and Latency"
+title: "How to Build a Reliable Kafka Data Processing Pipeline, Focusing on Contention, Uptime and Latency - QCon NYC"
 date: 2023-06-14T00:00:00-00:00
 tags: [talk]
 ---